thkl/hap-homematic/README.md

 # Issues and not supported devices
 Please open an issue [here](https://github.com/thkl/hap-homematic/issues/new) for all what went wrong.

+# Documentation
+Please find the documentation in the [wiki](https://github.com/thkl/hap-homematic/wiki)

 # Icon
 the icon was made by @roe1974